What is MDMA (XTC)?

 The cardiac complications all occurred among persons with already existing, though sometimes unidentified, cardiac problems.

 Hyperthermia with all kinds of potentially lethal complications has been known for a long time as a rare complication of amphetamine overdose, probably based on an individual 'idiosyncratic' sensitivity.

 Hepatotoxicity is a new phenomenon in relation to amphetamine-like substances, but psychoses are well known as usually temporary complications in people who are predisposed toward them.

 It should be obvious that, however dramatic these complications may be at the individual level, they are very rare if they are related to the estimated scale of XTC use.

-Therapists who champion its use claim that for those using MDMA in a therapeutic setting, communication is enhanced and anxiety and defenses are eliminated.
-Initially the therapeutic community tried to keep the knowledge of this drug under wraps.
+Therapists who champion its use claim that for those using MDMA in a therapeutic setting, communication is enhanced and anxiety and defences are eliminated.
+Initially, the therapeutic community tried to keep the knowledge of this drug under wraps.